China Gate (novel): Political slant

 There was some controversy and disagreement among reviewers about the novel's politics.
 The New York Times had problems with its "superreactionary tone" and its conservative "pontificating", and Dan Webster in the Spokane Spokesman-Review saw it as a "right-wing diatribe that must have Ayn Rand dancing in her grave".
 But the American Library Association’s Booklist found it "notable not only for what it reveals about America's true role in the Orient, but also for Arnold's chilling vision of the ultimate disregard for human life that can grow from the capitalist spirit".
-David Grindle in the University of Georgia’s The Red and Black saw the protagonist’s "transition to ruthless big-time corporate businessman" as "by far the most critical examination of Asian capitalism that exists in the genre of historical novels, especially when it describes the intricate and interwoven status of the Chinese underworld".
+David Grindle saw the protagonist’s "transition to ruthless big-time corporate businessman" as "by far the most critical examination of Asian capitalism that exists in the genre of historical novels, especially when it describes the intricate and interwoven status of the Chinese underworld".

 Larry Rumley in the Seattle Times also considered its political viewpoint to be a bit more balanced.
 He praised the book as a "gut-busting... tale of murder and mayhem, of political chicanery and survival at the highest levels, of Central Intelligence Agency manipulation, of personal ambitions, of the Vietnam War and of the frightening impact of the drug trade on the world generally and the United States specifically.
 Also, it is a primer on capitalism, its development, its benefits and some of its problems, with Bryan Whyte Jr. a foremost defender of it".

 In a Q&A with Arnold in the Los Angeles Herald-Examiner Alex Ben Block put it to him directly: "Some people are saying that China Gate is a right-wing book.
 Others say it's a left-wing book."
 Which was correct?
 Arnold responded that the novel, unlike its main character, doesn't have a specific political orientation.
 In his mind, it was indeed a celebration of Taiwan as America's "one great success story in Asia", but also "a tragedy of the human cost that went with it".